ssantichaivekin/blog/_posts/2018-03-22-finding-internship.md

 I should say that these things are really good.
 If you have more than five of the things listed, you might easily get into

-Now let's look at the thing they are really looking for:
+Now let's look at the thing I believe they are really looking for:
 - Team programming projects.
 - Personal programming projects.
 - Knowledge in data structures.
 - Git.
 - Previous research experience.
 - Your previous jobs.
 By this, I mean anything that pays.
+- TA experience in CS class.
 - Software development hackathons.

 Note that for international students, they often also look for proficiency in English.
 This does not mean your TOEFL score, but rather that you can communicate well in career fair in interviews.

 ## Second Step: Know Yourself

+## Third Step: Improve Yourself

 ## Extra: But why am I in such a rush?